2nd grade linking verbs worksheets

-A linking verb joins the subject to a word that describes or renames it: the soup is hot, the puppy seems sleepy.
+A linking verb joins the subject to a word that describes it: the soup is hot, the puppy seems sleepy.
 Second graders learn the common set (is, are, was, were, seems, looks, feels, tastes, smells, sounds) and find the linking verb in each sentence.

 The kind of sentences you'll get